Where are they now? - Jon Anderson

-The Lost Tapes (Voiceprint) is an 8CD box set and a planned, ongoing series of releases, largely consisting of previously unreleased (live and studio) recordings from across Anderson's solo career, but also including some previously released but rare (out of print) material.
-As with Rick Wakeman's Treasure Chest, a box set was released first with the individual albums now available separately (except for two CDs exclusive to the box set).
-Unlike Treasure Chest, further archival releases in the series were intended to follow with the initial box having room for 20 albums in all, but only one additional release has since appeared.
+The Lost Tapes is an 8CD box set and a planned, ongoing series of releases, largely consisting of previously unreleased (live and studio) recordings from across Anderson's solo career, but also including some previously released but rare (out of print) material.
+A box set was released first with the individual albums then available separately (except for two CDs exclusive to the box set).
+Further archival releases in the series were intended to follow with the initial box having room for 20 albums in all, but only one additional release has since appeared.
 That was From Me to You (Voiceprint JAVPBX07CD), consisting of 3 tracks of birdsong interspersed with multi-layered vocals by Anderson; tracks (all written by Anderson): "Songbirding" (18:17), "Birdsonging" (11:13), "Singsonging" (11:28).
 The executive producer on From Me to You was Voiceprint's Rob Ayling, with artwork, as for all the releases, by Mark Wilkinson (worked with Marillion, Judas Priest, Rick Wakeman, Geoff Downes).
-Further Lost Tapes releases have yet to appear and the project has stalled.
+Further Lost Tapes releases have yet to appear.
 However, Anderson has talked recently about doing further releases.

 Except for From Me to You, the project, with Anderson's